Nariod/ronflex/README.md

 - [x] Support for a specific process target
 - [x] Move the NtSuspendProcess and NtClose API calls to syscalls
 - [x] Move the remaining API calls to syscalls
+- [ ] Dynamically load the list of known processes from a file at compile time
 - [ ] Embbed a method to bypass AM-PPL.
 [PPLmedic](https://github.com/itm4n/PPLmedic) maybe ?

 # Quick start

 ## Binary
-If you're in a  hurry, you will find a ready to deploy x64 binary for Windows.
-However, you should take time to compile it yourself.
+If you're in a hurry, you will find a ready to deploy x64 binary for Windows in the repo Release section.
+However, you should take the time to compile it yourself.

 ## Cross-compile from Linux

 Install and configure Rust: